 International Skilled Worker: Saskatchewan Express Entry stream

-Applying for a visa can be time-consuming and confusing.
-With strict deadlines, procedures and requirements to adhere to, it can be easy to make a mistake that could cost you your chance to immigrate to Canada.
-But with the guidance and assistance of one of our knowledgeable Regulated Canadian Immigration Consultants (RCIC’s), the process will be stress-free.
+You may find the Canadian Immigration process quite time-consuming and confusing.
+With strict deadlines, procedures, and requirements to adhere to, it can be easy to make a mistake that could cost you your chance to immigrate to Canada as an Occupational Therapist.
+But with the guidance and assistance of one of our knowledgeable Regulated Canadian Immigration Consultants (RCICs), the process will be stress-free.

 At What Stage Will I Need an ECA?